aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

    export NAME=<unique name for stacks>
    ```

-5. Optional, export the following environment variable if you wish to build your containers from source using the submodules.
+6. Optional, export the following environment variable if you wish to build your containers from source using the submodules.

    ```
    export BUILD_FROM_SOURCE=true
    ```

-6. Pull your latest credentials into `~/.aws/credentials`
+7. Pull your latest credentials into `~/.aws/credentials`

-7. Go into `guidance-for-overhead-imagery-inference-on-aws` directory and execute the following commands to install npm packages:
+8. Go into `guidance-for-processing-overhead-imagery-on-aws` directory and execute the following commands to install npm packages:

    ```
    npm i
    ```

-8. If this is your first time deploying stacks to your account, please see below (Step 9).
+9. If this is your first time deploying stacks to your account, please see below (Step 9).
 If not, skip this step:

    ```
    npm install -g aws-cdk